 Winchester Head is not within an area of historical and archaeological probability, and no historical or archaeological sites appear to be present in the property.
 The County will notify the Division of Historical Resources immediately if evidence is found to suggest any archaeological or historic resources are present within the Winchester Head project.
 If such properties are identified on-site, staff shall cordon off the area, and a professional survey and assessment shall be instituted.
 The archaeologist shall prepare a report outlining results of the assessments and issue recommendations to County staff about management of any sites discovered, per provisions of the Collier County Land Development Code Section 2.2.25.
 This report shall be sent to the Division of Historical Resources.
-The County shall cooperate fully with direction from the Division of Historical Resources.
+The County shall cooperate fully with direction from the Division of Historical Resources on the protection and management of archaeological and historical resources.
 The management of these resources will comply with the provisions of Chapter 267, Florida Statutes, specifically Sections 267.061 2 (a) and (b).